nerocool996/sortMulti/README.md

 # Performance difference
-For sorting and array of size 30000 normal merge sort took 0.011300 - 0.035980 seconds where as multithreaded merge sort took 0.007291 - 0.017000 seconds on a dual core i7 clocked at 3ghz . which is around 50% of speed improvement.
+For sorting and array of size 30000 normal merge sort took 0.011300 - 0.035980 seconds where as multithreaded merge sort took 0.007291 - 0.017000 seconds on a dual core i7 clocked at 3ghz .
+Which is around 50% of speed improvement.